somacruzer/handcrafted-persona-engine-Soma/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-Please ensure your code adheres to the project's coding style and includes tests where applicable.
+Please ensure your code adheres to the project's coding style where applicable.
+Discuss potential changes or features in the Discord or via Issues first!